Kristen Muller Managing Editor, Newsgathering

 - Phone: (626) 583-5254

-Muller's won a National Emmy Award for her reporting on deaf children in Nicaragua, an Alfred Dupont Award for her reporting on child abuse and a Gerald Loeb Award for a report she did on churros.
-She's also filed stories for NPR and spent a year at KCRW as a Producer for "Which Way L.A.?" and "To the Point."
+Muller is the winner of National Emmy and Alfred I. duPont-Columbia Awards and a Gerald Loeb Award finalist .
+She's filed stories for NPR and spent a year at KCRW as a Producer for "Which Way L.A.?" and "To the Point."

 Stories by Kristen Muller